nsakdag/React-blog-app/README.md

 ### Following topics are  covered;

-- HTML, CSS, JS, ReactJS, Redux, MUI
+- HTML, CSS, JS, ReactJS, Redux-toolkit, MUI

 ### IN THIS PROJECT :